Public Space Protection Orders PSPOs

 The PSPOs we have in place so far have proven to be successful in tackling anti-social behaviour, and we are currently looking at where else in the district we can use them.

-The order was used to help the police and the council tackle long-standing local anti-social behaviour.
+The order will help the police and the council tackle long-standing local anti-social behaviour.
 Including drinking alcohol, using drugs and urinating in the city centre.

 Contact Us